 The Netflix original series Ozark is set in Lake of the Ozarks in Missouri.
-But if you’re a huge fan like me, you know that is not where Ozark is filmed.
+But if you’re a huge fan like me, you have probably asked “where was Ozark filmed?”

-Spoiler warning: There are some spoilers in this post, so proceed at your own risk if you haven’t watched Ozark seasons one and two.
+Spoiler warning: There are some spoilers in this post, so proceed at your own risk if you haven’t watched Ozark seasons one through four.